 When it comes to making a smooth transition to becoming a student at Georgia Tech, there are two events that you'll want to take part in: orientation and the GradExpo.
 Read on for the details you need to know about each.

-In addition to the orientation that your individual program might hold (which you'll want to be sure to attend), the Office of Graduate Studies also hosts several new student welcome orientation sessions at various times of the year to introduce you to Georgia Tech-wide resources and policies.
+In addition to the orientation that your individual program might hold (which you'll want to be sure to attend), the Office of Graduate Studies also hosts several orientation sessions at various times of the year that will introduce you to Georgia Tech-wide resources.

 In advance of orientation, we invite you to view a collection of videos to help you familiarize yourself with the Institute and all it has to offer: